 Introduction

 The reading starts with two stories from Pakistan that took over Twitter in early 2017.
-The 1st one was the missing of several bloggers and activists from Islamabad and Lahore who people thought was possibly kidnapped.
-Since the opinions of the Pakistani political and military classes dominated the journalists and activists, this incident allowed the people to create an independent public sphere.
-The following story was of a 10-year-old girl named Tayyaba, whom her middle-class professional employees repeatedly abused.
-The pictures of the child's bruised face were circulated over social media.
-As a result, the police were to do an investigation.
+The 1st one was the missing of several bloggers and activists from Islamabad and Lahore who people thought were possibly kidnapped.
+Since the opinions of the Pakistani political and military classes had dominated, now with the commentary put forward by journalists and activists, this incident allowed the people to create an independent public sphere.
+The other story was of a 10-year-old girl named Tayyaba, whom her middle-class professional employees repeatedly abused.
+The “pictures of the child's bruised face were circulated” over social media.
+As a result, “the police were forced to do an investigation.”
+(PAGE)

 The issue of kidnapped bloggers tells us how this story was published to establish independent institutions capable of holding the government accountable for its acts.
 Tayyaba's story tells us how people's lives are protected from the public eye due to class privilege.
 But the growth of the media public has made the domestic private life of people available to the public.